A practical guide to Zendesk integrations with GPT-5-Pro

 -

 Another route you can take is to browse the Zendesk Marketplace.
-It’s full of third-party apps that claim to connect services like OpenAI’s GPT models to your Zendesk instance.
-You’ll find tools like "Triggers+ChatGPT" or "AI Agent Assist" that are built for specific jobs, like auto-tagging tickets or drafting quick replies.
+It’s full of third-party apps that connect services like OpenAI’s GPT models to your Zendesk instance.
+You’ll find tools like "Triggers+ChatGPT" or "AI Agent Assist" that are built for specific tasks.

 -